‘Our country is full’: Trump says migrants straining system

-CALEXICO, Calif.
-(AP) — Eager to make border security a central campaign issue, President Donald Trump consulted with immigration agents in a California border city Friday while insisting that the nation’s immigration system was overburdened and declaring that “our country is full.”
+LAS VEGAS (AP) — Declaring “our country is full,” President Donald Trump on Friday insisted the U.S. immigration system was overburdened and illegal crossings must be stopped as he inspected a refurbished section of fencing at the Mexican border.

-The political battle over the border ignited again just as Air Force One touched down in Calexico, not far from Mexico, as California and 19 other states that are suing Trump over his declaration requested a court order to stop money from being diverted to fund the project.
-But Trump, who has placed hard-line immigration policy at the heart of his administration, declared that his move, which included vetoing a congressional vote and some opposition from his own party, was necessary.
+Trump, making a renewed push for border security as a central campaign issue for his 2020 re-election, participated in a briefing on immigration and border security in Calexico before viewing a 2-mile (3.2-kilometer) see-through steel-slat barrier that was a long-planned replacement for an older barrier — and not new wall.

-“There is indeed an emergency on our southern border,” Trump said at a border security briefing, adding that there has been a sharp uptick in illegal crossings.
-“It’s a colossal surge, and it’s overwhelming our immigration system.
-We can’t take you anymore.
+“There is indeed an emergency on our southern border,” Trump said at the briefing, adding that there has been a sharp uptick in illegal crossings.
+“It’s a colossal surge and it’s overwhelming our immigration system, and we can’t let that happen. … We can’t take you anymore.
+We can’t take you.
 Our country is full.”

-Although the wall — his signature campaign promise — remains unbuilt, Trump declared that at least 400 miles (650 kilometers) of the border barrier would be erected over the next two years even as he tried to blame Democrats for a lack of progress on the wall.
+As Air Force One touched down in the state, California and 19 other states that are suing Trump over his emergency declaration to build a border wall requested a court order to stop money from being diverted to fund the project.
+But Trump, who ratcheted up his hard-line immigration rhetoric in recent weeks, declared that his move, which included vetoing a congressional vote, was necessary.

-“The crisis is a direct result of the obstruction by Democrats,” the president claimed.
+Also on Friday, House Democrats filed a lawsuit preventing Trump from spending more money than Congress has approved to erect barriers along the southwestern border.
+Congress approved just under $1.4 billion for work on border barricades.
+Trump has asserted he can use his powers as chief executive to transfer an additional $6.7 billion to wall construction.

 “Mexico has been absolutely terrific for the last four days,” the president said as he left the White House.
 “I never changed my mind at all.
 I may shut it down at some point.”